Group of business people joining together silver and golden colored gears on table at workplace top view

 The question now is how we get there.
 Getting to 1.5°C is a challenging goal and will require steep and rapid emissions reductions across the real economy, requiring unprecedented transformation in scale if not speed.
 As such, business as usual and tweaks to existing systems won’t cut it; we need bold, systemic transformation.

-A new series of insight briefs by RMI’s Strategic Analysis and Engagement (SAE) Group provides insights into how to achieve this transformation.
+A new series of insight briefs by RMI’s Strategy Team provides insights into how to achieve this transformation.
 This includes both a look at the current climate and energy scenarios, as well as an examination of the use of “market catalysts” such as data and transparency, design and efficiency, and technology innovation.

 Market catalysts work like levers in the real economy, amplifying efforts to achieve disproportionate results.
 Other organizations analyzing the energy transition have also identified these catalysts as important drivers of change.